How to make a DIY Grinch ornament using air dry clay, for your Christmas tree.

 If you’re also a fan of The Grinch Stole Christmas, then why not get in a little bit of the Christmas spirit with this easy clay ornament.

-What else can you make with air dry clay?
+And what else can you make with air dry clay?
 Well, check out this list of 55 unique air dry clay ideas!

 Some of the links on this page have been provided as a convenience for finding materials.
 These links may also be affiliate links.
 As an Amazon Associate I earn from qualifying purchases, at no extra cost to you.